 The ultimate intent of the Interactive Learning Space Initiative is to replicate best practices for redesign of other spaces throughout the university keeping in mind how we can better support engaged learning pedagogy by transforming learning spaces.

-Twenty-eight faculty representing 18 departments from all colleges including Honors College and the Intensive English Institute were selected to participate in the Interactive Learning Space Initiative for AY 2012-2013.
-The second cohort--those faculty selected to participate during AY 2013-2014--represents 15 departments from five colleges and the Intensive English Institute.
+Twenty-eight faculty representing 18 departments from all colleges including Honors College and the Intensive English Institute were selected to participate in the Interactive Learning Space Initiative for AY 2012-2013 (Cohort 1).
+The second cohort--those faculty selected to participate during AY 2013-2014--represent 13 departments from five colleges and the Intensive English Institute.
+Cohort 3--those faculty teaching in the ILS classrooms spring and fall 2015--represent 12 departments from 6 colleges and the Intensive English Institute.
 A complete list of the ILS faculty can be found on the Interactive Learning Space Initiative Faculty webpage.

 ILS in the News: